-AP source: Dodgers near megatrade for Nats’ Scherzer, Turner
+Monster trade: Dodgers get Scherzer, Turner from Nationals

 Scherzer got a no-decision when he started Game 7 of the title-clincher in Houston.
 He is 7-5 with a 3.38 ERA in postseason play.

-Turner is a force all over the field, batting .322 with 18 home runs and 49 RBs, along with 21 stolen bases.
+While the Nationals were expected to deal Scherzer, Turner was more of a surprise.
+He’s a force all over the field, batting .322 with 18 home runs and 49 RBIs, along with 21 stolen bases.

 Turner is currently out of action after testing positive for COVID-19.
 He singled and scored in the first inning at Philadelphia on Tuesday night, then was pulled from the game.

-The 28-year-old Turner was All-Star for the first time this season.
+The 28-year-old was All-Star for the first time this season.
 He tied a major league record by hitting for the cycle for the third time in his career, doing it last month on his birthday.

 Turner is a career .300 hitter in seven seasons who also has started in center field and second base in the majors.
 That would certainly appeal to the Dodgers, who employ a lot of versatile players.
 He is earning $13 million this season, is eligible for arbitration next winter and can become a free agent after the 2022 World Series.

+“The Dodgers specifically were very intrigued with having him for more than a rental player,” Rizzo said.

-Corey Seager was the Series MVP last year as the Dodgers shortstop.
-He suffered a broken right hand when he was hit by a pitch on May 15 and has been on the injured list since then.
+Corey Seager was the World Series MVP last year as the Dodgers shortstop.
+He was activiated from the injured list on Friday after missing more than two months with a broken right hand after getting hit by a pitch on May 15.
+Roberts said he would have conversations with Turner about his role.

-Seager has been at the Dodgers’ spring complex getting back in game shape, and there was talk he could rejoin the club this weekend.
+“There’s nothing on the baseball field he can’t do,” Roberts said.
+“He can beat you in so many ways.”

+Roberts said the team hopes to get Turner back from the COVID-19 injured list sometime next week.
+Scherzer and Duffy should join the team on Saturday.
+Roberts said the initial plan is that Scherzer will make his first start on Wednesday.

 Scherzer could take the spot in the Los Angeles rotation that Trevor Bauer held.
 MLB and the players’ union put Bauer on administrative leave on July 2 under the sport’s joint domestic violence, sexual assault and child abuse policy.